Why do blind and partially sighted children and young people need support from specially qualified teachers? Take a look at the evidence here...

-RNIB have produced a new information leaflet to ensure that local authority officers understand the importance of maintaining specialist education services for children with vision impairment at a time when budgets are subject to spending constraints.
-It also looks at the legal implications of making any changes.
+Our information leaflet ensures that local authority officers understand the importance of maintaining specialist education services for children with vision impairment even when budgets are tight.
+It also explains the legal implications of changes that reduce specialist support.

-RNIB would be pleased to advise local authorities on the issues raised in this document.
+At RNIB we would be pleased to advise local authorities on the issues raised in this document.

 We have lots of advice and guidance on campaigning to help you campaign against cuts in your local area.